openstack/oslo.policy/doc/source/user/sphinxpolicygen.rst

   source directory (``app.srcdir``).
 If this option is not specified or is invalid then the sample policy file generation will be skipped.

+  To handle cases where multiple files need to be generated, this value can be a list of two-part tuples containing the path to the configuration file and the base name for the output file (in this case, ``sample_policy_basename`` should not be set).

 ``sample_policy_basename``
   Base name of the output file.
 This name will be appended with a ``.policy.yaml.sample`` extension to generate the final output file and the